What is SWIFT and why does it matter in the Russia-Ukraine war?

 The latest: Ukrainian forces hold Kyiv amid fierce fighting as Russian advance slows as defiant Ukrainians resist military onslaught.
+On Saturday, President Biden has authorizes $350 million more in defense aid for Ukraine.

 Maps: Russia’s assault on Ukraine has been extensive with strikes and attacks across the entire country.
 We’re tracking the invasion here.